brefphp/bref/runtime/README.md

 ##### Installing PHP from a distribution

 Compiling PHP is a complex process for the average PHP Developer.
 It takes a fair amount of time and can be cumbersome.
-Using remi-collect as a PHP distributor greatly simplifies and help the installation process.
+Using remi-collet as a PHP distributor greatly simplifies and help the installation process.
 The code is more readable and approachable.
 Remi also distribute releases even before they are announced on the PHP Internal Mailing List by the Release Manager.

 The biggest downside is that we're no longer in control of compiling new releases whenever we want.
-But for x86 architecture, we see that using remi-collect will not be a problem for this.
+But for x86 architecture, we see that using remi-collet will not be a problem for this.
 We can see the impact of this on arm64 (Graviton2 Support).
-Since remi-collect doesn't distribute arm64, we may have to rely on amazon-linux-extras, which is 5 months behind (as of this writing) with PHP 8.0.8.
+Since remi-collet doesn't distribute arm64, we may have to rely on amazon-linux-extras, which is 5 months behind (as of this writing) with PHP 8.0.8.

 ##### Bundling extensions